uueeuu/logger/readme.md

 ## File name

-default file name is `log.log`, logger create this file if it dont exists.
+Default file name is `log.log`, logger create this file if it dont exists.
-If you rename `log.log` -> `$random_name.log` then logger create new file log.log and all entries will writing in new `log.log` but you can change default file name, for this you need:
+If you rename `log.log` -> `$random_name.log` then logger create new file log.log and all entries will writing in new `log.log`
+But you can change default file name, for this you need:

 * Open `logger.py`
 * Change `FILE_NAME` from `log.log` -> `coolname.log`